-By the end of the NEBOSH General Certificate course, whether you take it over 10 weeks or just six, you should have completed the risk assessment.
-If you are doing the course through e-learning then you will upload your finished risk assessment to the learning portal.
+By the end of the NEBOSH National General Certificate In Occupational Health And Safety, whether you take it over 10 weeks or 6, you should have completed the risk assessment.
+If you are taking the course through e-learning, you will upload your finished risk assessment to the learning portal.

 The old syllabus left the risk assessment until the very end of the course – you’d complete the whole lot on your own – so it’s a much more supportive approach.